VyrCZ/spectraforge/docs/treesim.md

 # Tree Simulator documentation

-look at effects/flashy.py for a simple example.
+look at effects/flashy.py for a simple example

 ## class Simulation